anupamguptacal/Simple-DB/README.md

 We recommend locking at _**page**_ **granularity**, though you should be able to implement locking at _tuple_ granularity if you wish (please do not implement table-level locking).
 The rest of this document and our unit tests assume page-level locking.

 You will need to **create data structures** that keep track of which locks each transaction holds and that check to see if a lock should be granted to a transaction when it is requested.
 This is important.
 We recommend that you implement a new, **LockManager class** that will hold these data structures and will manage locking and unlocking operations.
+Note: Make sure that a call to resetBufferPool() also resets your LockManager because the tests rely on this.

 You will need to implement shared and exclusive locks; recall that these work as follows: